OpenNotion/ProfanityFilter/README.md

 #ProfanityFilter

-The OpenNotion profanity filter library used to replace profanities within ideas, comments and otehr pieces of user editable text.
+The OpenNotion profanity filter library used to replace profanities within ideas, comments and other pieces of user editable text.

 ##What?